-Israel’s Netanyahu faces growing threat to lengthy rule
+Netanyahu could lose PM job as rivals attempt to join forces

 Lapid’s task was made even more difficult after war broke out with Hamas militants in the Gaza Strip on May 10.
 His coalition talks were put on hold during the 11 days of fighting.

 But with Wednesday’s deadline looming, negotiations have kicked into high gear.
 Lapid has reached coalition deals with three other parties so far.
-If he gets Bennett on board, the remaining partners are expected to quickly fall into place.
+If he finalizes a deal with Bennett, the remaining partners are expected to quickly fall into place.